Garage 1217 Project Starlight

 I'd like to start by thanking Jeremy Helms of Garage 1217 for extending this demo unit to me!
 He was kind enough to even include a few extra tubes for me to roll.

-Pros: BLACK background, versatility, sound/build quality
+Pros: BLACK background, versatility, build quality, Exceptional Sound Quality

 Cons : Headroom, can be finicky

 Sporting a solid Aluminum base and top with and open chassis, the Starlight has nothing to hide.
 It features solid metal screws up top to hold the upper plate to the lower one.
 The volume pot is sensitive and offers a smooth action when changing the volume, in addition to the solid 6.5mm headphone out.
 I don’t experience any noise when changing the volume or removing my headphones from the amp.
 All in all, despite the open chassis, the Starlight is extremely well built, meticulously assembled and rugged.